Writing Guide: What Is a Hook In Writing?

 An anecdote is a common hook in writing used to tell a short and impactful story.
 “If you really want to hear about it, the first thing you’ll probably want to know is where I was born, and what my lousy childhood was like, and how my parents were occupied and all before they had me, and all that David Copperfield kind of crap, but I don’t feel like going into it, if you want to know the truth.”
 In J.D.
 Salinger’s The Catcher in the Rye, the reader meets Holden Caulfield through this short and sarcastic soliloquy.
 The reader is able to immediately glean a bit about what kind of character Holden is going to be, without spoiling the end of the story.

 Why it works: When used as a writing hook, an anecdote provides insight into a character and engages the reader through its unique tone.
 It inspires the audience to continue forward to hear more about the character.

 #4 – The Statistic

 One in 10 articles uses a statistic to grab a reader.
 (See what we did there?)
 While we may have made up that statistic for teaching purposes, the truth remains that using statistics can be an effective way to leave people wanting more.
 A writer wanting to inform readers about some of the tragic events of Hurricane Michael may want to start out giving a startling and stark statistic, such as how many homes on a single block were destroyed, how many businesses in a downtown area will need rebuilding, and/or how many residents stayed behind in a town and needed to be rescued.
-Statistics need to be accurate and well-researched.
+Statistics need to be accurate and well-researched to be used the most effectively as a hook in writing.
 Incorrect information will diminish your credibility.